istanbuljs/nyc/README.md

 ## Including files

-As an alternative to providing a list of files to `exclude`, you can provide an `include` key to specify specific files that should be covered:
+As an alternative to providing a list of files to `exclude`, you can provide an `include` key with a list of globs to specify specific files that should be covered:

 ```json
 {